usaid-cs/yesterday-i-learned/random.md

 - "Home ec" aka [home economics](https://en.wikipedia.org/wiki/Home_economics) aka "how to live at home" is taught in American schools.
 Chinese schools may call them 勞動課.
 - [Chiclets](https://en.wikipedia.org/wiki/Chiclets) are a brand of gum.
 There is no such thing as a chicklet keyboard.
 - 300k appendices are removed from Americans each year.
 There is [no statistical evidence](https://articles.mercola.com/appendicitis/prevention.aspx) that doing anything other than eating lots of meat will increase your chances of getting appendicitis.
-- If you ask the Internet, ["How do I knock myself out for a long time?"](https://www.quora.com/How-can-you-knock-yourself-out-for-a-long-period-of-time?share=1), the Internet replies with "Don't."
 - The Exeggutor has no arms.
 Its Alolan form has a totally unrelated fruit on its tail.
 - There is only one "gimp boy" in the world: [Jason Coakley](http://www.dailymail.co.uk/news/article-3699007/).
 - "See see no touch" unfortunately has only 1500 results on Google.